NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Payments.md

 Retrieve Payments
 --------------------

-* `GET /payment` will get the invoices' header information for a specific customer on the EPay Advantage website based on the URL parameters.
+* `GET /payment` will get the payment information on the EPay Advantage website based on the URL parameters.

 Options
 -------

-This request accepts the below query string parameters to add options.
-You can use below query parameters by adding them to your request URL by connecting additional ones with a '&'.
+This request accepts the below query string parameters to add additional options to search.
+You can add them to your request URL by adding a '?' before the first parameter and connecting additional ones with a '&'.

 | QueryString | Description |
 | :------------- | :------------- |